mikemaccana/express-middleware-to-async/README.md

 ## Limits

+This was written in a day, and will likely have a few bugs and features to add.

 Express middleware that modifies the response but does not send the response is unsupported.
 In practice such middleware is rare.